Browse Articles

 Commonly Used Built-in Pipes

-Angular provides various built-in pipes which can be used typically for the data transformations, including currency, decimal, upper and lower case along with transformations for internationalization, which use locale information to format data.
-The following are commonly used built-in pipes for data formatting: DatePipe: Formats a date value according to locale rules.
+Angular provides various built-in pipes that can be used typically for data transformations, including currency, decimal, upper and lower case along with transformations for internationalization, which use locale information to format data.
+The following are commonly used built-in pipes for data formatting:

 {{ value_expression | slice : start : end }}